augustss/verse-semantics/Book/docs/06_failure.md

 The cast itself is the condition—no separate type checking needed.
 When the cast succeeds, you have both confirmed the type and obtained a properly-typed reference.

-You can chain casts with other decidable operations:
+You can chain casts with other decides operations:

 ```verse
 GetActivePhysicsComponent(Entity:entity)<decides>:physics_component =